Is Anxiety Treatable?

 Panic disorder

 If an individual experiences frequent panic attacks, they may be living with an anxiety disorder known as panic disorder.
 Panic attacks are sudden bouts of severe anxiety marked by often-concerning physical and mental symptoms, including racing heart, rapid breathing, sweating, trembling, and a feeling of losing control.
 For healthcare professionals to diagnose panic disorder based on the guidelines in the Diagnostic and Statistical Manual of Mental Disorders, an individual typically must present with continuing panic attacks and ongoing concern about their recurrence.
+For people with extreme social anxiety, certain social situations can also trigger a panic attack.

 Specific phobia

 Specific phobias are fears of certain experiences or objects that are disproportionate to the danger posed by the stimuli.
-People with these anxiety disorders tend to engage in avoidance activities that can, along with the other symptoms, significantly impact their everyday life.
+People with these anxiety disorders tend to engage in avoidance activities that can, along with the other anxiety symptoms, significantly impact their everyday life.
 According to the Diagnostic and Statistical Manual of Mental Disorders, the symptoms of a specific phobia typically must last for six months.

 What causes anxiety symptoms?